mono424/dgtdriver/README.md

 # dgtdriver

-The dgtdriver flutter package allows you to quickly get you dgt-usb-board connected to your Android application.
+The dgtdriver flutter package allows you to quickly get you dgt-board connected to your Android application.

 ![preview](https://user-images.githubusercontent.com/17506411/114317384-1a680380-9b08-11eb-8484-b263743d43f6.gif)

-## Getting Started
+## Getting Started with dgtdriver + usb_serial

 Add dependencies to `pubspec.yaml`
 ```